A Feasibility Test for Linear Interference Alignment in MIMO Channels with Constant Coefficients: Discussion and Computer Simulations

 \begin{example_scenario} Consider the $3$-user system $\prod_{j=1}^3(7\times13,d_j)$ where the stream distribution among users is not specified.
 The outer bound \eqref{eq:DoF_K} establishes that total number of DoF cannot exceed $19.5$ in this network, whereas the properness condition in \cite{Yetis10} guarantees that the system is infeasible if more than $5$ DoF per user are transmitted (i.e. a total of $15$ DoF).
 However, the results in \cite{Bresler2011_3user}, \cite{Jafar2011_3user} provide an even tighter bound which shows that the system is infeasible if $5$ streams per user are transmitted.
 Our test indicates that the $(7\times13,5)^3$ system is infeasible whereas the system $(7\times13,4)(7\times13,5)^2$ is feasible, which allows us to claim that the maximum total DoF for this network is 14. \end{example_scenario}

-\begin{example_scenario} Similarly to the previous example, the $(4\times4,2)(5\times3,2)(6\times2,2)$ system, which was studied in \cite{Slock10}, satisfies \eqref{eq:DoF} for all 2-user pairs and satisfies all known outer bounds.
+\begin{example_scenario} The $(4\times4,2)(5\times3,2)(6\times2,2)$ system, which was studied in \cite{Slock10}, satisfies \eqref{eq:DoF} for all 2-user pairs and satisfies all known outer bounds.
 The proposed test establishes that this system is infeasible. \end{example_scenario}

 \begin{example_scenario} A controversial example can also be found in \cite{Slock10}: the $(3\times4,2)(1\times3,1)(10\times4,2)$ system.
 The test proposed in \cite{Slock10} indicates that this system is feasible, while our test establishes that it is infeasible.
 In our view, the test in \cite{Slock10} gives only necessary (but not sufficient) conditions for feasibility.
 As our analysis has shown, it is not possible to solve the feasibility problem just by counting variables in all subsets of IA equations, a much more subtle analysis is needed.
-Similar examples are the $(4\times8,3)^3$ and $(5\times11,4)^3$ networks, which are infeasible according to our test (moreover they violate the outer bound \eqref{eq:DoF_K}) while the test in \cite{Slock10} states they are feasible. \end{example_scenario}
+Similar examples are the $(4\times8,3)^3$ and $(5\times11,4)^3$ networks, which are infeasible according to our test (moreover they violate the outer bound \eqref{eq:DoF_K}) while the test in \cite{Slock10} states they are feasible.
+We also have numerical evidence that this system is infeasible since iterative algorithms such as \cite{Gomadam11}\cite{Heath09} have not been able to find a solution for this scenario\footnote{Notice, however, that alternating minimization algorithms cannot guarantee convergence to a global minimum, so it cannot be used as a feasibility test.}. \end{example_scenario}

 \begin{example_scenario} Now, let us consider the $(3\times4,2)(1\times3,1)(10\times4,2)$ system studied in \cite{Yetis10}.
 It is proper but infeasible, since it violates the $2$-user cooperative outer bound (it is equivalent to the $(4\times7,3)(10\times4,2)$ network).
 Our test also shows that the system is infeasible. \end{example_scenario}